BozhenJIANG/KAN-ANN-for-STLF/README.md

 ### Running the Model

-To run the model, follow these steps:

 1. **Open the Jupyter Notebook**:
    Use the Jupyter Notebook to open the file `"NN+KAN-SPRING.ipynb"`.

 2. **Execute the code**:
    Execute the code line by line to run the model and generate the forecast results.

-### Attention

-- **Reproducing Results**: If you aim to reproduce the results reported in the paper, please ensure not to change any parameters in the model configuration.
-- **Exploration and Improvement**: If you wish to explore and potentially improve the model's accuracy, feel free to modify the parameters and experiment with different settings.

 ## Citation